gmedinat/gmedinat.github.io/CV.md

 # Curriculum Vitae

 This is a shortened version of my CV.
-Detailed versions of my CV and my publication records (_as of October 5, 2024_) are provided in the following links:
+Detailed versions of my CV and my publication records (_as of May 25, 2025_) are provided in the following links:

 - [Download my Full CV (in pdf)](https://github.com/gmedinat/gmedinat.github.io/blob/2f127631962e28dd8964a57769f70f073d44b2d4/CV_GMT_20250525.pdf)
 - [Download my List of Publications (in pdf)](https://github.com/gmedinat/gmedinat.github.io/blob/2f127631962e28dd8964a57769f70f073d44b2d4/Publications_GMT_20250525.pdf)